krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/button-press-0.py.md

 # button-press: push the button from the front
-# def button_press(robot):
+def button_press(robot):
     # Steps:
-    #  1. Put gripper in front of button
+    #  1. Move the gripper in front of the button
-    #  2. Push the button
+    #  2. Push down on the button
-    # The robot needs to position the gripper in front of the button, and then
+    # Because we're pressing the button from the front, we need to move the
-    # push it straight in.
+    # gripper directly in front of the button.
-    # If the gripper is not in front of the button, move the gripper in front
+    if check("the robot's gripper is not in front of the button"): robot.move("gripper to front of button")
-    if check("the robot's gripper is not in front of the button"): robot.put("gripper in front of button")
+    # Now that the gripper is in front of the button, we just need to push down
-    # Once the gripper is in front of the button, push the button
+    # on the button.
-    if check("the robot's gripper is in front of the button"): robot.push("button")
+    if check("the robot's gripper is in front of the button"): robot.push("down on button")